 We can't predict the future, but we can plan for it.
 To help your business run smoothly and continuously, you should consider a Buy-Sell Agreement.
-These agreement helps you out if you or a partner decide to leave your real estate investment business, die, or cannot participate in the company.
+These agreements help you out if you or a partner decide to leave your real estate investment business, die, or cannot participate in the company.

 A Buy-Sell Agreement is a contract that benefits any business that has partnerships.
 These agreements answer any question about the company's operation going forward and mitigate the harm of someone unexpectedly leaving the partnership for any reason.